 An Overview of Value Added Tax in India

-VAT or Value Added Tax is a term referred to when a tax is added to goods at every step during the production process.
-Since manufacturers are allowed by the law to collect taxes on their sales, it is the consumer who ultimately pays these taxes.
+VAT or Value Added Tax was a tax added to goods at every step during the production process.
+Since manufacturers were allowed by the law to collect taxes on their sales, it was the consumer who ultimately paid these taxes.
+VAT on most goods was replaced by the Goods and Services Tax (GST) on 1 July 2017; today VAT continues to apply only to a few items kept outside GST, chiefly petroleum products and alcoholic liquor for human consumption.

-But in VAT every commodity progress towards different stages in the process of production and distribution before it finally reaches the consumers.
-During the production and dispersion stages, values get added to the commodity in the form of leverage through taxes.
+In VAT every commodity progressed through different stages in the process of production and distribution before it finally reached the consumers.
+During the production and dispersion stages, values got added to the commodity in the form of leverage through taxes.

-In the VAT system, the dealer collects taxes on his/her sales, keeps the taxes paid on his/her purchase and then pays the balance to the tax department of India.
-VAT is a multi-faceted taxation system that provides authorisation for collecting the tax paid on purchases at each division of sale.
+In the VAT system, the dealer collected taxes on his/her sales, kept the taxes paid on his/her purchases and then paid the balance to the tax department of India.
+VAT was a multi-faceted taxation system that provided authorisation for collecting the tax paid on purchases at each division of sale.

 The Tax Rates under VAT

-Each state in India has its very own VAT legislation, VAT rates, taxable base and list of taxable goods.
-Even the VAT rates will differ from one state to another.
-As the enforcement of VAT and its collection falls under the authority of the state governments, so these states have different VAT rules and implementation guidelines.
+Each state in India had its very own VAT legislation, VAT rates, taxable base and list of taxable goods.
+Even the VAT rates differed from one state to another.
+As the enforcement of VAT and its collection fell under the authority of the state governments, these states had different VAT rules and implementation guidelines.

 Vat Rate image

-VAT in India can be categorized into four main types:
+VAT in India could be categorized into four main types:

-• NIL VAT Rate: Many states of India sell basic commodities without levying any VAT on them.
-Usually, these commodities are sold by small manufacturers in its most basic or natural form.
+• NIL VAT Rate: Many states of India sold basic commodities without levying any VAT on them.
+Usually, these commodities were sold by small manufacturers in their most basic or natural form.
 Example; salt, khadi etc.

-• 1% VAT Rate: Products which are extremely expensive fall under this category.
-The percentage of VAT must be kept low for such items else the VAT burden could end up being too high.
-Items like gold, silver and the rest of the other precious stones are levied a 1% VAT.
-Many states in India have fixed the rate for this category at 1%.
+• 1% VAT Rate: Products which were extremely expensive fell under this category.
+The percentage of VAT had to be kept low for such items else the VAT burden could end up being too high.
+Items like gold, silver and the rest of the other precious stones were levied a 1% VAT.
+Many states in India had fixed the rate for this category at 1%.

-• 4-5% VAT Rate: Many goods that are daily consumed falls under this category.
-In many states commodities like oil, coffee, medicine etc. are charged 4-5% VAT Rate.
+• 4-5% VAT Rate: Many goods that were daily consumed fell under this category.
+In many states commodities like oil, coffee, medicine etc. were charged a 4-5% VAT Rate.

-• General VAT Rate: Items which cannot be separated into the above categorization falls under General VAT Rate.
-In many states, goods like liquor, cigarettes etc. are charged a high VAT Rate of 2.5% to 14-15%.
+• General VAT Rate: Items which could not be separated into the above categorization fell under the General VAT Rate.
+In many states, goods like liquor, cigarettes etc. were charged a high VAT Rate of 2.5% to 14-15%.

-The main purpose of VAT charges is to equalize the overall tax burden amongst individual taxpayers and manufacturers.
-VAT has in fact improved taxation process by making it more efficient, equalizing competition and creating an unbiased practice of taxation system.
+The main purpose of VAT charges was to equalize the overall tax burden amongst individual taxpayers and manufacturers.
+VAT in fact improved the taxation process by making it more efficient, equalizing competition and creating an unbiased practice of taxation system, paving the way for GST which subsumed it on 1 July 2017.

-The main benefits of Value Added Tax are as follows:
+The main benefits of Value Added Tax were as follows:

-• VAT reduces tax evasion as it is imposed throughout every stage and if an entity evades the tax liability during one stage then it will be caught in the next stage.
+• VAT reduced tax evasion as it was imposed throughout every stage and if an entity evaded the tax liability during one stage then it was caught in the next stage.

-• VAT scraps off a large variety of taxation, as it abolishes the turnover tax, a surcharge on sales tax, additional surcharge etc.
+• VAT scrapped off a large variety of taxation, as it abolished the turnover tax, a surcharge on sales tax, additional surcharge etc.

-• VAT makes the tax structure more transparent.
+• VAT made the tax structure more transparent.

 • Overall improvement in tax order.